 Since 2007 courses have been given in Africa, Central America, South East Asia and the Middle East on topics in core mathematics.
 In a few cases courses in mathematics for mathematics education (or in institutions for focusing on mathematics education) were given.
-A list of courses given can be found here.

 The volunteer lecturer is chosen by the host institution from an online database of mathematician volunteer lecturers maintained by CDC.

 The funds for all living expenses, including travel (up to 4,400 EUR) are provided by IMU/ CDC or its partner organizations.
 The volunteer lecturer’s home institution is requested to offer leave with pay during the lecturer’s 3-4 week absence.

 The hosting university has no financial obligations, but is expected to provide a local assistant.

 Where warranted, continuing participation in the VLP by a single university in the developing world is encouraged.
 For example, in collaboration with the French CIMPA program, the VLP has provided intensive courses to the Royal University of Phnom Penh, Cambodia, over the last several years.

 For information and registration for host institutions click here.